 (b) Amplifier is a duly organized and validly existing corporation, and has the full right to enter into these Terms and to perform its obligations as stated herein; and

-(c) The execution, delivery, and performance of these Terms does not violate any provisions of its certificate of incorporation, any other contract to which Amplifier or its assets is bound, or any laws or regulations applicable to Amplifier’s business.
+(c) The performance of these Terms does not violate any provisions of its certificate of incorporation, any other contract to which Amplifier or its assets is bound, or any laws or regulations applicable to Amplifier’s business.

 11.2 By Client.